 If your property is not shown to be within the 10/50 Vegetation Clearing Area then the normal tree application process applies.

 If you are concerned about, or have suffered damage from, a neighbour's tree including its roots or falling branches - find out more in our

 Damage from Trees fact sheet (pdf 160KB).

-If you have a question or concern about a street tree or a tree on other public land, for example in a local park or reserve, please contact Council's Parks team on
+If you have a question or concern about a street tree or a tree on other public land, for example in a local park or reserve, please contact Council by phone on

 We encourage you to have your say about community plans, policies and issues that will shape our City's future...